-Since standardized data in electronic format was only available for a subset of cantons for the more recent years (starting in 1980 or 1990), most of the budgetary data had to be collected in the field.
+Since standardized data in electronic format was only available for a subset of cantons and for more recent years (starting in 1980 or 1990), most of the budgetary data had to be collected in the field.
 This required first contacting each of the 77 sample communes (by phone and/or e-mail), to ask for access to their local archives, and then to make all the necessary arrangements for the archive visit.
 This process often involved several steps, and in some cases even involved formal requests to the local executive body, as access to the archive was first denied.
-Arrangements were made
+Arrangements were made with the head of the financial department, the municipal clerk, or the municipal archivist.
+The efforts required for reviewing the documents varied by commune and depending on canton-specific transparency laws.
+In the end, we managed to get access to every single communal archive in our switcher sample.